pawn-lang/YSI-Includes/YSI_Data/y_foreach/features.md

 up with an array consisting of 2147483648 4-byte cells - that's exactly 8Gb of data in your compiled mode!
 Again, this won't compile.

-Fortunately there is another way in the form of a special iterator function:
+Fortunately, there is another way in the form of a special iterator function:

 ```pawn
 iterfunc stock EvenInt(cur)